krishnnvyasss/Real-Time-Hand-Motion-Interaction-System/README.md

-# 🎮 Gesture Bubble Game
+# 🎮 Gesture Controlled Gaming

 An interactive computer vision game built with Python where you pop floating fruits using your hand gestures via webcam.